sielerjm/MicrobiomeDivShinyApp/docs/user_guide.md

 **Q: What data formats are supported?**
 A: Only phyloseq objects saved as .rds files

-**Q: Can I use different alpha diversity metrics?**
+**Q: Can I use normalized values for analysis?**
-A: Currently supports Shannon, Simpson, and Observed richness
+A: Yes, both raw and normalized (0-1 scale) values are supported

 **Q: How to handle large datasets?**
 A: Consider pre-filtering low-abundance OTUs before import

 **Q: Can I save my results?**
-A: Use RStudio's export options for plots/tables
+A: Use the download options for plots (PNG/PDF) and tables (CSV)

-**Q: Is phylogenetic beta diversity supported?**
+**Q: Is the AI interpretation secure?**
-A: Not in current version - uses presence/abundance metrics only
+A: Yes, API tokens are only used for the current session and are not stored

+**Q: What model is used for AI interpretation?**
+A: The app uses Hugging Face's Mixtral-8x7B-Instruct-v0.1 model

 ---